Left and Center: Andrea circa, 1993

 Details of Disappearance

-Tate said she was close with Andrea and that she was always helpful a lot with things at the booth.
+Tate said she was close with Andrea and that she was always helpful with various things at the booth.
 Andrea was described as being happy and didn’t seem unusual that day.
 In fact, the highlight of her day was when she noticed a woman walking three pitbull puppies and she apparently begged to cuddle one.
 She also bought a gold plated unicorn necklace and automobile air freshener from the market.

 Linda picked Andrea up from the flea market at approximately 2:40 pm and she surprised her mother with the gifts she purchased.
 They then went home where they carved a watermelon in the backyard.
 Andrea then went to her bedroom to take a nap while her mother got ready for her night shift at Winn-Dixie, a deli she worked at.